osmosis-labs/mesh-security/docs/UseCases.md

   Juno -- 300, no gov --> DAO3;
 ```

-Note < 1/3 power in the native token, so all PoS security relies on Juno (while all governance security relies on the DAO token)
+Note that less than 1/3 power is in the native token, so all PoS security relies on Juno (while all governance security relies
+on the DAO token).

 ## Almost Replicated Security

 Mesh Security is not ICSv1 "Replicated Security".
 We do not map validators from provider to consumer, but rather delegators.
 And the power is the subset of staked tokens that opt-in, so will always be lower than full stake.
-By design we always require
+By design, we always require
-a native staking token in the consumer chain, but we can approximate "replciated security" for the "fully owned subsidiary"
+a native staking token in the consumer chain, but we can approximate "replicated security" for the "fully owned subsidiary"
 use case.

 You can launch a chain with a governance token with minimal distribution to bootstrap the chain.
 Then accept another chain as a